ocademy-ai/machine-learning/open-machine-learning-jupyter-book/assignments/ml-advanced/clustering/introduction-to-clustering.md

 | Criteria | Exemplary                                                      | Adequate                                                                                 | Needs Improvement                   |
 | -------- | -------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ----------------------------------- |
 |          | A notebook is presented with five well-documented scatterplots | A notebook is presented with fewer than five scatterplots and it is less well documented | An incomplete notebook is presented |

+## Acknowledgments
+Thanks to Microsoft for creating the open-source course Data Science for Beginners.
+It inspires the majority of the content in this chapter.